dzbeck/attack_to_cve/updated-methodology.md

 * Using ATT&CK should not require any more or less information than normally provided in a vulnerability record.
 Using ATT&CK enables you to *standardize* how you describe vulnerability information so that readers can leverage the resources built on top of ATT&CK.
 * The methodology focuses on Enterprise ATT&CK, but content from Mobile and ICS ATT&CK is included as needed.
 These techniques are identified with "Mobile-" and "ICS-" prefixes.
 * Technique mappings are only included for a vulnerability type when it is likely that different vulnerabilities in the group share that technique.
-For example, vulnerabilities that modify memory (e.g., buffer overflows) share a common primary impact, but the secondary impacts and exploitation techniques are so varied that the methodology refers the user to standard exploit methods and keyword-based mapping.
+For example, vulnerabilities that modify memory (e.g., buffer overflow) share a primary impact, but the secondary impacts and exploitation techniques are so varied that the methodology refers the user to standard exploit methods and keyword-based mapping.
+* Some groupings will have more than one technique listed for a mapping category because there are common variations within that grouping.
+In these cases, select only the techniques that apply to the vulnerability.
+For example, the cross-site scripting (XSS) vulnerability type includes an option of [T1189](https://attack.mitre.org/techniques/T1189) (Drive-by Compromise) or [T1204.001](https://attack.mitre.org/techniques/T1204/001) (User Execution: Malicious Link) depending on whether the attacked is stored or not.

 ## References